RMS Magdalena (1948)

 Built as a replacement for a ship lost during the Second World War, she was to serve on route between England and the east coast of South America.
 She was wrecked on her maiden voyage in 1949, the sixth ship built by Harland and Wolff to suffer this fate.
 The insurance payout of £2,295,000 was the largest made at the time for a marine casualty in the United Kingdom.
 Due to changing trading conditions RML decided not to build a replacement vessel.

 Description

 Magdalena was 570 ft 1 in long overall (540 ft 0 in between perpendiculars, with a beam of 73 ft 3 in, and a draught of 28 ft 9 in (SLL).
-She was propelled by two Parsons steam turbines, double reduction geared, driving twin screws.
+She was powered by two Parsons steam turbines, double reduction geared, driving twin screw propellers.
 Developing 18000 shp, they could propel the ship at 18 kn.